larijanim/redux-would-you-rather/README.md

 * Concept of data immutability
 * State normalization
 * Functional component
-* Using API to work with database
+* Using API to work with Json data
 * Using map, filter, sort in JS
 * Using objects in JS
 * Using React Router